paulfryer/ibkr/examples/QuickStart/README.md

 # IBKR SDK Quick Start Example

-This example demonstrates the AWS SDK-like developer experience of the IBKR SDK.
+This example demonstrates the clean, intuitive developer experience of the IBKR SDK.

 ## Setup